fireblocks/btc_tx_validation/README.md

         return False
     return True
 ```
-If none of these conditions are met, we will return ```True``` and basically approve the legacy transaction signing.
+If none of these conditions is met, we will return ```True``` and basically approve the legacy transaction signing.

 ## Validating SegWit transaction